Basal Body Temperature - How to Know When You're Fertile

 What else can you learn from BBT charting?

-- Allows you to double-check that your IVF procedures like egg retrieval and embryo transfers are being done at the right time according to your hormones
+- Allows you to double-check that your IVF procedures like egg retrieval and embryo transfers are being done at the right time.
+Right time according to your hormones.

 - Alert you to get your thyroid fully tested by a GP if your temperatures are consistently really low or really high